Emmotes/ic_spoilers/docs/havilar.md

     "id": 2498,
     "flavour_text": "",
     "description": {
-        "desc": "Havilar increases the health of all other Champions by %amount% of her max health, and healing effects on all Champions are increased by $amount___2%."
+        "desc": "Havilar increases the health of all other Champions by $amount% of her max health, and healing effects on all Champions are increased by $amount___2%."
     },
     "effect_keys": [
         {